Haohaoscreamandrun/ParkingLotManagementSystem/README.md

 ### User Friendly: Empty Lots Searching Function

-1. 15 nearest parking lots within 3km from user will be shown on map for user to choose from.
+1. Parking lots within 3km from user will be shown on map for user to choose from.
+15 nearest lots will be returned if there are no parking lots within 3km.
 2. Website will return realtime vacancy of parking lot when you click on them (either on list or map).

 ## Application Structure